html5rocks/updates.html5rocks.com.new/_posts/2015-04-09-DOM-attributes-now-on-the-prototype-chain.md

 }
 {% endhighlight %}

-Chrome 43 onwards will not serialize the elements and you will be returned an empty object.
+Chrome 43 onwards will not serialize the properties that are on defined on the protoype and you will be returned an empty object.

 {% highlight javascript %}
 > JSON.stringify(subscription);